Amber Wagner: 2018-2019

 Wagner took the role of Giorgetta in Puccini's Il Tabarro at The Metropolitan Opera, Turandot with Opera Australia, and Sieglinde in a performance of Wagner's Die Walküre with Oper Frankfurt as well as at a Tanglewood performance which was met with critical acclaim.

 2020-

-In the summer of 2022, Wagner took the role of Ruth in The Pirates of Penzance with the Cincinnati Opera as well as taking the role of Brangäne in Wagner's Tristan und Isolde in the Fall of 2022 with the Seattle Opera.
-In the Winter she performed with the Boston Symphony Orchestra featuring Act 3 of Tannhäuser.
-In March of 2023 she performed as Alice in Falstaff with the Palm Beach Opera.
+In the summer of 2022, Wagner took the role of Ruth in The Pirates of Penzance with the Cincinnati Opera as well as took the role of Brangäne in Richard Wagner's Tristan und Isolde in the fall of 2022 with the Seattle Opera.
+In the winter she performed with the Boston Symphony Orchestra featuring Act 3 of Tannhäuser.
+In March 2023 she performed as Alice in Falstaff with the Palm Beach Opera.